- About Us

-Lewis Reed is one of only three official Volkswagen WAV converters in UK.
-For more information on the full range of wheelchair accessible vehicles available from Lewis Reed call 0151 343 5360 or browse our website.
-You can also follow Lewis Reed on Twitter @lewisreedgroup and facebook /lewisreedwavltd.
+To find out more about the full range of vehicle conversations available from Lewis Reed please call 0151 343 5360 or browse our website.
+You can also keep up to date with the latest news from Lewis Reed on Twitter @lewisreedgroup and facebook /lewisreedwavltd.

 Should you be interested in learning more about how Lewis Reed can help you, please either give us a call on 0151 343 5360, or by filling in the contact form below.

 Please leave your name and number below and we will endeavour to call you back within 20 minutes*.

 Our working hours are Monday to Friday 9:00am - 5:00pm.